-Maybe you are recently back from holidays and have lost your phone somewhere in your car or suitcase.
-Or maybe you were unfortunate enough to have been pick pocketed on the subway during the final part of your journey home.
-Finding an android smartphone or tablet can be quick and easy.
+Perhaps you are recently back from holidays and have lost your phone somewhere in your car or suitcase.
+Or maybe you were unfortunate enough to have been pickpocketed on the subway during the final part of your journey home.
+Thankfully, finding an Android smartphone or tablet is quick and easy.

-● Firstly your device needs to be connected with your Google account. (logged in)
+● Firstly, your device needs to be connected to your Google account. (logged in)

-To find Android device manager (ADM) on your phone simply open the settings menu, and scroll down to the “GOOGLE” icon, tap and scroll down once more until you find the security tab.
+To find Android device manager (ADM) on your phone, simply open the Settings menu, scroll down to the GOOGLE icon, then tap and scroll down once more until you find the Security tab.
 Inside this menu you will find both these options.

-The first method, and the easiest, is to open your internet browser, go to www.google.com, log in with the account associated with your phone, and type the following into the search box “find my android” After a few seconds you will be greeted with the following screen.
-Click “Allow” and continue.
+The first method and the easiest is to open your Internet browser, go to www.google.com, log in with the account associated with your phone, and type the following into the search box Find my Android.
+After a few seconds, you will be greeted another screen.
+On this screen, click Allow and continue.

-“Lock” The second option instantly locks your phone, enabling a lock screen password.
-Once the password entered, you can also put a recovery message, and enter a phone number you wish called, to hopefully return you phone.
+Lock.
+The second option, instantly locks your phone, enabling a lock screen password.
+Once the password is entered, you can also add a recovery message and enter a phone number you wish called, to hopefully return your phone.

 Note: This creates a lock screen even if you previously didn’t have a passcode or pattern lock enabled on your phone.

-“Erase” The third and final option locks your phone and erases all the data.
-This is the “all hope is lost option” as once Erase has been activated (ADM) will no longer function.
-It’s basically - “Good bye old friend” Weather it will be able to fully wipe data on the SD card will depend on the make and model of your phone however.
+Erase.
+The third and final option locks your phone and erases all the data.
+This is the 'all hope is lost option', as once Erase has been activated ADM will no longer function.
+It’s basically - 'Goodbye old friend'

 If your phone isn’t located using this method there are two possible reasons, the phone is switched off, or it cannot connect to the internet.
-Keep persisting with this method and hopefully you will get a connection sooner or later.
+Keep persisting with this method and hopefully, you will get a connection sooner or later.
 If on the other hand your phone has been stolen, there is the possibility the thief may have logged you out of your google account, therefore making tracking with this method impossible.
 Having a passcode or pattern lock on your phone at all times is the best method to protect against this possibility.
-THE BACK UP PLAN...
-Again this method relies heavily on several prerequisites in order to locate your device.
-1. The device needs to be connected with your Google account 2.
-The device has to have access to the internet.
-3. Location Reporting and Location History options need to be activated on your device (This can be done through the settings menu.
-“Settings” > “Location settings”).

 Google will bring up a fairly detailed map of your movements, depending on the accuracy mode set in your location services.
-An example is shown to the right.
+An example is shown above.
 This method can be particularly handy if you’ve had a big night out drinking with friends and wake the next morning with hardly a clue where you spent half of the evening...